telliott99/MyMath/kepler/kepler-ellipses-more.rst

 Looking again at the figure, we want to consider what happens for the angle :math:`u = t + \pi/2`.
 This is the dotted blue ray in the second quadrant.

-We might calculate the values of sine and cosine for :math:`u`, but notice that if we view :math:`u` as a vector, its \emph{dot product} with :math:`t` must be equal to zero.
+We might calculate the values of sine and cosine for :math:`u`, but notice that if we view :math:`u` as a vector, its dot product with :math:`t` must be equal to zero.
 The coordinates of the intercept of the rotated vector with the outer circle are :math:`(-1.6,1.2)`, so the cosine of the angle :math:`u` is

 .. math::